 During a custody evaluation, a neutral third party will come and observe your parenting while you're with your child(ren).
 They'll then report their findings to the court.

 Requesting a custody evaluation can be an effective way to combat false allegations from a co-parent about your capabilities as a caregiver, or dissuade them from engaging in parental alienation.

-Discuss your options with a child custody lawyer so you can do what's best for your child.
-At Alternative Divorce Solutions, our experienced child custody lawyers are ready to help you protect your parental rights and work towards a custody arrangement that enables your child to thrive.
+Discuss your options with a lawyer so you can do what's best for your child.
+At Alternative Divorce Solutions, our experienced lawyers are ready to help you protect your parental rights and work towards a custody arrangement that enables your child to thrive.